Bojan17/Campaign/README.md

 #  CrowdCoin

-This is an app made to based on kickstart.com.
+This is an app made based on kickstart.com.
 Main difference is that is uses **ethers** for contribution, and also requires approval from contributors for any spendings.

 It's built using: